-Selecting a flight school based solely on the fact that they are enrolled to offer Pilot Finance programs is not a good idea!
+Selecting a flight school based solely on the fact that they are enrolled to offer Flight Training Finance programs is not a good idea!
 More important considerations include:

 - The school’s reputation and years in business;